JarrydHarker/Prog-Poe-Public/README.md

 ## Description

-**Prog Poe** is a municipality application that allows users to report issues and view pending reports.
+My **Prog Poe** is a municipality application that allows users to report issues and view pending reports.
 Eventually, the app will support viewing local events and news.
 Users can submit a report by providing a location, selecting a category, adding a description, and optionally uploading a file.

 ## Technologies